S172 Statements

 The company has no employees. |

-The Company does not trade independently as it is responsible for managing intellectual property and certain banking arrangements for other group companies.
+The Company does not trade independently.
+As well as managing intellectual property for other Group companies, it acts as an intermediate holding company and Treasury centre for the Group through which funding, liquidity and foreign exchange risks are managed..
 The Directors, one being a Director on the PageGroup plc Board, and another the General Counsel and Company Secretary of PageGroup plc, oversaw the review and approval of the Treasury Policy adopted by PageGroup plc.
-Additionally, the Company continued to operate the £80m Revolving Credit Facility (“RCF”) set up in 2022.
-The reason for continuing to operate the RCF is that it provides greater liquidity to the Company and the companies within the Group, should it be required.
-To date this RCF has not been utilised, but it is considered prudent to have it available for liquidity management purposes.
-The Board’s management of intellectual property is delegated to the Group’s General Counsel, who is also a Director of the Company, ensuring a group wide and consistent approach to intellectual property owned by the Company.
+Additionally, the Company continued to operate the £80m Revolving Credit Facility (“RCF”) set up in 2022 and maturing no sooner than December 2027.
+The reason for continuing to operate the RCF is that, should it be required, it provides greater liquidity to the Company and the companies within the Group.
+The Board’s management of intellectual property is delegated to the Group’s General Counsel, who is also a Director of the Company, ensuring a group wide and consistent approach to intellectual property owned by the Company. |

 d.
 Impact of the Company’s operations on the community and environment |

-In 2023 the Company continued to invest surplus cash in money market funds that promote sustainable objectives in line with the PageGroup’s sustainability vision.
-The Directors fulfil their duties by applying PageGroup plc policies and practices, underpinned by PageGroup’s purpose and values.
-Further details of these can be found in the PageGroup plc Annual Report and the Page Group plc Sustainability Report, located on the PageGroup website. |
+In 2024 the Company continued to invest surplus cash in money market funds that promote sustainable objectives in line with the PageGroup’s sustainability vision. |

 |